JuanitoSebastian/City-Bike-Journeys/docs/architecture.md

 # PostgreSQL database
 ![Diagram of City Bike Journeys Database](https://github.com/JuanitoSebastian/City-Bike-Journeys/blob/main/docs/images/db_diagram_fix.png?raw=true)
-I wanted to create a database that would be flexible and easy to expand and develop in the future.
-That's why I wanted to split CityNames, StationNames and StationAddresses into separate tables.
-This way it is easy to add new language options to the app.
+I wanted to create a database that would be flexible and easy to develop in the future.
+That's why I divided CityNames, StationNames and StationAddresses into separate tables.
+This way it is easy to add new languages in the future.
+Because of this, it was also easy to create API endpoints where the desired language was given as a parameter to the request.